r-uu/r-uu.github.io/src/main/md/sandbox/javafx/generator.driven.setup.of.javafx.applications.with.cdi.support.md

 Large systems are typically constructed from smaller systems.
 CDI facilitates loose coupling and efficient collaboration of independent systems.
 This article describes an approach to make CDI available in JavaFX applications.

 When building JavaFX applications there are many recurring tasks that can be accomplished in a standardised and automatic manner.
 This can be achieved by using some abstractions of standard JavaFX classes and compliance to some naming conventions, that allow to automate those tasks.
-This article also describes abstractions, conventions and tools that facilitate automation of these tasks.
+This article describes an approach that introduces some tooling for automation and a framework for bootstrapping JavaFX applications.

 Code examples for everything described here can be downloaded from [xxx](xxx).